Contact Us

 Co-Director

-Taniela Tabuya serves as the Principal Scientific Officer for the Fiji Department of Energy.
-Professional strengths include research, project development, Review of Policy & implementation, Standards, and management.
+Taniela Tabuya serves as Energy Officer (Fiji) for the Global Green Growth Institute based in Seoul, Republic of (South) Korea.
+Taniela's professional strengths include research, project development, Review of Policy & implementation, Standards, and management.

 In working for the Department of Energy Taniela has expanded his knowledge in mechanical, electrical, and chemical engineering.
 Taniela has the experience needed to rapidly identify the drivers and opportunities for the development of renewable energy projects, water projects, and environment impact assessments.